black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 # Step 3
 Next, access the id called "head-coach" from the HTML document and store it in a const variable called headCoach.
 Below that variable, assign the id of "player-cards" to a const variable called playerCards.

+# Step 4
+Create one more const variable called playersDropdownList and assign it the id of "players" using the getElementById method.